 - or at least 50 mcg daily of supplemental cyanocobalamin (you needn’t worry about taking too much)

-- or servings of B12-fortified foods three times a day (at each meal), each containing at least 190% of the Daily Value listed on the nutrition facts label (based on the new labeling mandated to start January 1, 2020—the target is 4.5 mcg three times a day).
+- or servings of B12-fortified foods three times daily (at each meal), each containing at least 190% of the Daily Value listed on the nutrition facts label (based on the new labeling mandated to start January 1, 2020—the target is 4.5 mcg three times a day).

 - Those over 65 years of age should take at least 1,000 mcg (µg) cyanocobalamin every day.